Here are the answers to our most-asked questions.

 - Things Cloud is optional.
 If you’re just using the app on one device, you don’t need to turn it on at all.

 Adjusting font sizes

-At this time, it’s not possible to adjust the font size within Things.
-This is on our list of feature requests.
+It’s not possible to adjust the font size within Things.

 Location based reminders (geofencing)